anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 requirements over the same referrals where clients would not be able to process the referrals in a deterministic way.

+Extensions MUST register new link relations in the [@link-relations] registry.
+The expert reviewers of this registry may require the relationship name be prepended with "rdap_".

 ## Extensions Referencing Other Extensions {#extension_referencing}

 As stated in (#profiles), extensions may rely on other extensions by stipulating